mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-15-web_app_2_flask.md

 </html>
 {% endraw %}{% endhighlight %}

-Of course we don't want to have to do this for every page we want.
+Of course we don't want to have to write all of this boilerplate for every page we want.
 Ideally we would structure it like classes - a base template, with sub-templates that inherit from it.
 Let's add another page, and add some Jinja2 syntax to the templates.

 templates/base.html:
 {% highlight html %}{% raw %}